 People who are looking to diminish sun or age spots, darker patches, acne scars, or other discolorations turn to skin creams to resolve the problem.
 It’s in your best interest to know about the risks of the chemicals used in your skin lightening cream.

 There is one crucial fact all skin lightener consumers need to be aware of, the dangers associated with the ingredient Hydroquinone.
 It does work, no one disputes that, but serious concerns about the safety of applying this chemical on your skin are now clear.

 While once considered a miracle ingredient in bleaching creams and other skin whitening products, new studies have shown it to be a dangerous toxin.
-In short it is an effective ingredient, however there are certain health risks by using it.
+In short it is an effective ingredient, however, there are certain health risks by using it.

 It has been scientifically linked to different health issues, the most dangerous being cancer.
-Due to the health risks it’s use is prohibited in several countries, in fact the EU banned the use of it in over the counter skin products back in 2001.
+Due to the health risks, its use is prohibited in several countries, in fact, the EU banned the use of it in over the counter skin products back in 2001.

 The Environmental Working Group (EWG) Skin Deep database gave it a high overall hazard rating for significant health risks.
-It’s considered one of more dangerous ingredients used in skin lightening products.
+It’s considered one of the more dangerous ingredients used in skin lightening products.
 This is the first thing everyone should look for when checking a products ingredients.

 Products That May Contain Hydroquinone

 In addition to its use in skin lighteners it can also be found in facial and skin cleansers, and facial moisturizers, although it’s no longer widely used in these type of products.